ietf-wg-wimse/draft-ietf-wimse-workload-identity-bcp/draft-ietf-wimse-client-assertion-in-workload-environments.md

 In case the workload needs to access a resource outside of the cloud (protected by a different authorization server).
 This can also be the same cloud but different context (tenant, account).

 * B1) The workload presents cloud-issued credential as an assertion towards the external authorization server using {{RFC7523}}.

-An access token is returned to the workload.
+* B2) On success, an access token is returned to the workload to access the protected resource.

-* B2) Using the access token from step B1, the workload is able to access the protected resource in the external authorization domain.
+* B3) Using the access token, the workload is able to access the protected resource in the external authorization domain.

 ## Continues integration/deployment systems {#cicd}